ibm-cloud-docs/BlockStorage/replication.md

 1. Click your active LUN (“source”).
 2. Click **Replica** and click the **Actions** link in the upper-right corner.
-3. Select Failover.
+3. Select **Failover**.
-   Expect a message across the top of the page that states that the failover is in progress.
+   >Expect a message across the top of the page that states that the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the failover process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
-The event is logged in replication history.
-   When your target volume is live you get another message.
+The event is logged in replication history.<br/> When your target volume is live you get another message.
 Your original source volume's LUN Name updates to end in "REP" and its Status becomes Inactive.
 4. Click **View All ({{site.data.keyword.blockstorageshort}})**.
 5. Click your active LUN (formerly your target volume).
-This volume now has an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-block_storage.html) for instructions.